Shop for Services

 Patient Cost Estimator: Calculating - your expenses

 MetroHealth is committed to empowering our patients and all consumers by providing relevant, useful information to understand their bills and financial obligations.
-That’s why we created our online My Cost Estimator more than five years ago, and why we continue to refine it – including, most recently, making it bilingual.

 With this remarkable tool, whether services are scheduled or anticipated in the future, patients and consumers can quickly and easily review the real out-of-pocket expenses they will face for hundreds of common medical procedures.
 My Cost Estimator in most cases provides you with both hospital and professional services to have an inclusive understanding of personal expenses whether you have insurance or do not.